regseb/playwright-ghost/docs/plugins/recommended.md

 // ...
 ```

-Use the preset and specify `polyfill/screen`, `humanize/click` and
+Use the preset and specify `polyfill.screen`, `humanize.click` and
-`humanize/cursor` plugin options.
+`humanize.cursor` plugin options.

 ```javascript
 import { chromium, plugins } from "playwright-ghost";